labarilem/notes/building-microservices/evolutionary-architects.md

 ## Monitoring

-Important to monitor the health of the whole system.
-Important to gather health and log data from nodes in a single place in order to analyze it.
-Use an agnostic log/health/data reporting protocol/format so your monitoring system does not change as services change.
+It's important to monitor the health of the whole system and gather health and log data in a single place in order to analyze it.
+Remember to use an agnostic log/health/data reporting protocol/format so your monitoring system does not change as services change.

 ## Interfaces